vpdb/server/INSTALL.md

 ## Tech Stack

+A minimal [Ubuntu LTS](http://www.ubuntu.com/) installation is going to be needed.
+The 16.04 distribution finally contains the OpenSSL and Nginx versions with the features we need, so no manual compilation is needed.

 * [Ubuntu Server](http://www.ubuntu.com/) or any Debian-based distro as base OS
 * [Node.js](http://nodejs.org/) for dynamic page serving
 * [Nginx](http://nginx.org/) for static page serving and reverse proxy